mskcc/facets-suite/README.md

 Also follow the [instructions for installing FACETS](https://github.com/mskcc/facets).

-_Note: For the wrapper script `snp-pileup-wrapper.R` you need to specift the variable `snp_pileup_path` in the script to point to the installation path of snp-pileup._
+_Note: For the wrapper script `snp-pileup-wrapper.R` you need to specify the variable `snp_pileup_path` in the script to point to the installation path of snp-pileup._

 ## Usage